lolipop316/terraform-guardrails/automation_lab_tue_reflection.md

 Terraform created the bucket and attached a policy that checks every upload.
 If there’s no `"s3:x-amz-server-side-encryption": "AES256"` header, it denies the request.
-That means AWS itself enforces the rule — not me, not the CLI — the bucket’s own policy does.
+That means AWS itself enforces the rule, not me, not the CLI, the bucket’s own policy does.

 ---